llewellynksj/pp5-kl/README.md

 ![Image of Footer](readme/images/footer.webp)

+### AddEmoji

+The AddEmoji component was created using the [Emoji Picker React](https://www.npmjs.com/package/emoji-picker-react) library.
+Initially the emoji picker was just added to the AddPostForm, but in realising it would also be used on the AddCommentForm and EditCommentForm, the fucntion was refactored into it's own reusable component.

+For further details, see the [Add Comment Form](#add-comment-form) within [Existing Features](#existing-features)

 ### Hottest Profiles, SideBar and DividerLine

 The sidebar was designed to hold a basic menu of quicklinks.
 From here the user can easily open the following pages: